Peripli/specification/api.md

 ## Asynchronous Operations

-The Service Manager APIs for creating, deleting and updating entities MAY work asynchronously.
-When such an operation is triggered, the Service Manager MAY respond with `202 Accepted` and a `Location header` specifying a location to obtain details about the [state](#state-object) of this resource.
-Any Service Manager client MAY then use the Location header's value to poll for the `state` and use the details of the `state` to provide user facing information about the resource's state.
+The Service Manager APIs for creating, updating, and deleting entities MAY work asynchronously.
+When such an operation is triggered, the Service Manager MAY respond with `202 Accepted` and a `Location header` specifying a URL to obtain the [operation status](#status-object).
+A Service Manager client MAY then use the Location header's value to [poll for the status](#getting-an-operation-status).
+Once the operation has finished, the client SHOULD stop polling.
+The Service Manager keeps and provides [operation status](#status-object) for certain period of time after the operation has finished.
 The Service Manager MAY decide to execute operations synchronously.
-In this case it responses with `200 Ok`, `201 Created`, or `204 No Content`,
+In this case it responses with `200 Ok`, `201 Created`, or `204 No Content`, depending on the operation.

 ### Concurrent Mutating Requests